-"Only a freak of mine, mother dear!
-I just thought I should like a mouthful of bracing air!" laughs Shell, as she kisses her mother half a dozen times, and then turns a scrutinizing gaze all round the room.
+"Only a freak of mine, mother dear! and then turns a scrutinizing gaze all round the room.

-Mrs. Wilden returns the kisses with interest-if one corner of her heart is warmer than another, Shell possesses had me up a-helping pack at six fixed lovingly on her daughter's face; they are 8 years old.
-This may be but I am very glad that you decided to join us-only you might have writ-
+Mrs. Wilden returns the kisses with interest-if one corner of her heart is warmer than another, Shell possesses that corner.

+"I was afraid something had happened," she says, with her eyes still fixed lovingly on her daughter's face: "but I am very glad that you decided to join us-only you might have written, dear."

-"You are welcome as the flowers in May," cries Violet, who has left her a cousinly hug, "only you were an awto Mudford, wild horses shall never
+"You are welcome as the flowers in May," cries Violet, who has left her chair, and at this juncture gives Shell a cousinly hug, "only you were an awful goose to come!
+If I ever get back to Mudford, wild horses shall never drag me to a moor again."